BinovaGautam/medSpaTheme/projManager/projectDocs/requirements/refined/REQ-ARCH-002-REFINED.md

 **Title**: Comprehensive Plugin Ecosystem Management with TGMPA and ACF Pro Integration
 **Description**: Automated plugin dependency management system using TGMPA (TGM Plugin Activation) with embedded ACF Pro field groups, plugin compatibility validation, and medical spa-specific plugin configuration for reliable theme functionality.

+**⚠️ BOOKING FORMS STRATEGY:** The theme will NOT include custom booking form development.
+Appointment scheduling and consultation booking will be handled by third-party plugins.
+The theme will provide comprehensive styling support and integration hooks for popular booking plugins.

 ## 🎯 **Business Value Enhancement**

 **Primary Value**: